-We presented an approach for representing and recognizing walking movements using a small number of lowlevel motion regularities and constraints.
-To construct the walking category, motion features were computed from real video sequences of 14 people walking at multiple speeds.
-A multiplicative classification rule using statistical distances was used to determine whether an unknown motion was consistent with typical walking patterns.
-Results using several normal walking patterns and non-walking locomotions demonstrated the ability of the approach using only a small number of motion features.
+We presented an approach for representing and recognizing walking movements using a small number of low-level motion regularities and constraints.
+To construct the walking category, biomechanical motion features were computed from real video sequences of 17 people walking at multiple speeds.
+A multiplicative classification rule using statistical distances was used to determine whether an unknown motion was consistent with normal walking patterns.
+Results using several normal walking patterns and non-walking locomotions demonstrated the ability of the approach.